Ta-nu-08/Scorecard-tool/README.md

 Data Visualization: Displays scores using a bar chart.
 Export Data: Allows exporting the collected data as a CSV file (Admin only).

-Technologies Used
+Technologies Used:
 HTML, CSS, JavaScript
 Chart.js (for data visualization)

-Installation & Usage
+Installation & Usage:
 Install visual studio code
 create a folder HtmlandCss
 create a file Scorecard and complete the code and run the application.